 Although they’re targeting a more affordable price point, many of these phones are the flagship products for their respective manufacturers.
 This begs the question: can they offer a high-end smartphone experience without a flagship-tier processor?

-Virtually all modern smartphone chips handle day-to-day tasks and apps just fine, so we’re not concerned about the general experience offered by the 765G.
+Virtually all modern smartphone chips handle day-to-day tasks and apps just fine, so we’re not concerned about the general experience offered by the Snapdragon 765G.
 Instead, flagship processors support cutting-edge features like 8K video recording, improved machine learning and image processing capabilities, and the fastest frame rates for gamers.
-You do have to pay top dollar for all these bells and whistles.
+You still have to pay top dollar for all these bells and whistles.
 The Snapdragon 765G has its upsides though, including a lower price point and an integrated 5G modem for improved power efficiency.
 Those are key factors to consider in the move to more power-hungry and complex 5G handsets.

 Snapdragon 765G vs Snapdragon 865 specs